 - A girl violently rips off someone's backpack.

-Anyone who has been the victim of an unprovoked threat or use of force can sue for damages in California.
+Anyone who has been the victim of an unprovoked threat or use of force can sue for damages.

 An exception is if the contact was consensual.
 For instance, striking someone in a martial arts class would not constitute battery unless the force used exceeded what was expected and reasonable.

-- Building owners owe visitors a duty of care to keep their premises in a safe condition in California.
+- Building owners owe visitors a duty of care to keep their premises in a safe condition.

 - Employers have a duty to provide a safe workplace.